rstudio-conf-2022/wtf-rstats/README.md

 ### Git/GitHub (2 sessions)

+- Employ version control via git and GitHub with operations including commit, push and pull.

+- Fork and clone from remote repositories.

+- Describe importance of viewing commits and diffs.

+- Compile markdown reports from an R script for sharing code products on GitHub.

+- Create a project web site via GitHub Pages.

+- Compare and execute different methods to re-visit previous versions of projects.

+- Utilize branches as safety nets for code experimentation.

+- Explain situations that can create merge conflicts and strategies to resolve them.

 ### Personal R Administration (2 sessions)

  - Identify where software and configuration files are located on your operating system